-A guitar soundboard and soundbox act as a transformer between the string vibrations and the human ear.
+A guitar soundboard acts as a transformer between the string vibrations and the human ear.
 The tiny vibrations of the strings are coupled to a large, softwood plate which moves the surrounding air, while the hard back and sides form the air chamber of the soundbox, define its natural resonant frequencies, support and stiffen the soundboard and separate the different vibrations of air inside and outside the soundbox.
 It is not an amplifier in the real meaning of the word, as there is no external energy being added.

-This is all very similar to a loudspeaker, but while in Hi~Fi we try to reproduce the quality of an instrument that exists elsewhere, in a guitar, the soundbox IS the instrument, and it is the structure and materials of the soundbox that determine important parts of the music itself.
+This is all very similar to a loudspeaker, but while in Hi~Fi we try to reproduce the quality of an instrument that has been played and recorded elsewhere, in a guitar, the "loudspeaker" IS the instrument, and it is the structure and materials of the soundbox that determine important parts of the music itself.

 Each component part can provide a filter, modulation or resonance that modifies the overall sound of the guitar, and the individual character of even one piece of wood can colour every note that a guitar plays.

 To understand part of what is happening with different timber combinations, consider stick and ball games.
 Those of you who play badminton or table tennis will know that the “ball” will fly away very fast with very little effort, but no matter how hard you try, you cannot get the ball to travel very far.
 Now think of golf ~ given a decent swing and timing, there isn’t a limit to how far you can hit the ball.
 That is one of the differences between a Mahogany guitar with a Cedar top, and a Rosewood guitar with a Spruce top.
 A light responsive instrument, or harder work but more possibilities.
 Horses for courses, not better or worse.